What Is 30 Of 150.00

 • Determining tax amounts: If the sales tax rate is 6%, the tax on a $150.00 item would be $9.00 (6% of 150.00).

 • Understanding statistical data: Percentages are used to represent proportions in various statistical analyses, such as opinion polls, survey results, and market research.
-For example, if 30% of respondents in a survey preferred a particular brand, this indicates the brand's popularity among the surveyed population.
+To give you an idea, if 30% of respondents in a survey preferred a particular brand, this indicates the brand's popularity among the surveyed population.

 • Calculating interest: Interest on loans or savings accounts is often calculated as a percentage of the principal amount.
-For instance, a 5% annual interest on a $150.00 savings account would result in $7.50 interest per year.
+Take this case: a 5% annual interest on a $150.00 savings account would result in $7.50 interest per year.

 Solving More Complex Percentage Problems